ddev/ddev/docs/index.md

 ### Installation via package managers - Linux

-The preferred Linux package manager is [Linuxbrew](http://linuxbrew.sh/) but we also currently maintain packages on [Arch Linux (AUR)](https://aur.archlinux.org/packages/ddev-bin/)
+The preferred Linux package manager is [Linuxbrew](http://linuxbrew.sh/) : `brew tap drud/ddev && brew install ddev`

+We also currently maintain a package on [Arch Linux (AUR)](https://aur.archlinux.org/packages/ddev-bin/)

 As a one-time initialization, run `mkcert -install`, which may require your sudo password.